The study of literature is not about finding the one right answer; it's about coming up with your own answers and learning how to justify them.

 limit you to any particular career.
 Instead, it opens the door to many possible

 Current Students Log in to My LaGuardia to review your Degree Audit to find out what classes to take.
 Have questions about using Degree Audit?
 Visit LaGuardia's Degree Audit page for tutorials and how-to guides.
 Prospective Students Review the curriculum.
 Please note: Students will be held to the program and degree requirements of the year that they enter the College, unless the student changes their major in a different academic year.
 In that case, the student will be held to the current year requirements as listed in the catalog.
 Learn more.
 Degree Map Use the Degree Map and DegreeWorks to assist in academic planning and creating your own graduation plan in ePortfolio.
 See a full list of Flexible Core courses on the Pathways page.
 For information about this program’s retention and graduation rate visit the Office of Institutional Research and Assessment website page.

-Writing and Literature majors are advised to select courses from the following list to complete the Pathways Flexible Core, assuming the chosen courses are not already being used to satisfy one of the major’s requirements:
+English majors are advised to select courses from the following list to complete the Pathways Flexible Core, assuming the chosen courses are not already being used to satisfy one of the major’s requirements:

 World Cultures and Global Issues

 US Experience in its Diversity

 Note: Student can select only two courses from any onediscipline.